ActaAth-4°, 61: LM IIIB Knossos and its relations to Kydonia (2025)

 ActaAth-4° , Open Access / 2011-01-01

 Published by the Swedish Institute at Athens.
 Distributed by Eddy.se AB.
 All content is available with open access, use links below.
 Mastos in the Berbati Valley.
-An intensive archaeological survey By Michael Lindblom & Berit Wells, eds Abstract This study presents the results of a small but intensive surface survey conducted on the Mastos Hill in the Berbati Valley in 1999.
+An intensive archaeological survey Edited by Michael Lindblom & Berit Wells Abstract This study presents the results of a small but intensive surface survey conducted on the Mastos Hill in the Berbati Valley in 1999.
 While remains from the Early and Late Helladic period were known from previous excavations on its southern and eastern slopes, this is the first analysis of the entire hill.
 It includes a digital documentation of the local topography as well as an account of the archaeological remains retrieved in the field.
 The study fills a gap in different data sets and results gained through old excavations and the extensive 1988–1990 Berbati-Limnes survey.
 The introductory chapter summarizes previous work in the valley, discusses its ancient routes of communication and outlines the method employed in the archaeological survey.
 This is followed by an account of the topographical survey and the geographical information system used.
 In the six following chapters the archaeological remains are presented and analyzed in a diachronic fashion.
 It is concluded that the hill was predominantely settled in prehistory…

 ActaAth-8°, 15: Ancient Greek cult practice from the archaeological evidence (1998)